nickku1223/School_District_Analysis/README.md

 # Summary
 With replacing THS 9th graders' scores,
 - the district summary was affected slightly.
-- school summary have significant changes but after we recalculated the data with excluding THS 9th graders, it only changed by a small margin.
+- school summary has significant changes but after we recalculated the data by excluding THS 9th graders, it only changed by a small margin.
-- the values of math scores by grade for THS 9th grade is replaced by NaN.
+- the values of math scores by grade for THS 9th grade are replaced by NaN.
-- the values of reading scores by grade for THS 9th grade is replaced by NaN.
+- the values of reading scores by grade for THS 9th grade are replaced by NaN.